iNKORE-NET/UI.WPF.Modern/README.md

 -   Check out the [Getting Started](https://docs.inkore.net/ui-wpf-modern/onboarding) guide on our documentation site.

 - We're currently working on a documentation site that simplifies your learning curve.
 However this can be a huge process.
-You can preview the documentation site [here](https://docs.inkore.net/ui-wpf-modern/introduction) (remember it's not finished yet).
+You can preview the documentation site at [docs.inkore.net/ui-wpf-modern](https://docs.inkore.net/ui-wpf-modern/introduction) (remember it's not finished yet).
 Feedback and contributions are welcome and strongly needed.

 # 🙋🏻‍♂️ Contribution